tsionyx/nonogrid/README.md

 ### Timeout (std_time)

-By default you can provide the `--timeout` option to stop backtracking after reaching the specified time limit.
+By default, you can provide the `--timeout` option to stop backtracking after reaching the specified time limit.
-You can disable this feature (`std_time`) and the timeout option will simply be ignored.
+You can disable this feature (`std_time`), and the timeout option will simply be ignored.

 ### Logging support

-To support pretty formatted logs the `env_logger` crate is enabled by default.
+To support pretty formatted logs the `env_logger` crate enabled by default.
 The simplest way to view them is to provide environment variable `RUST_LOG=nonogrid=<log_level>`.
 For example, in the [benchmarks script](benches/batch.sh), the `RUST_LOG=nonogrid=warn` is used to inspect the intermediate results of solving.